shfattig/sailor/README.md

 - Notes and tasks together, where tasks can be created _inside notes_ arbitrarily, and the original context for a task can be easily referenced and linked to.
 - Local-first, plain text format, so that I can sync across devices using SyncThing (or optionally some other cloud service)
 - Cross-platform
-And for what it's worth, I think it's very possible!
-Read on for the architectural vision.

 ## Architectural Proof
 - Build on top of unix philosophy tools: